 FILMING IN WHITE MOUNTAIN NATIONAL FOREST: Filmmakers looking to shoot their projects on Mount Washington are encouraged to contact the New Hampshire Film & Television Office for further information.
 Here are some guidelines to consider:

-- The summit of Mount Washington and the surrounding 59 acres of land are part of Mount Washington State Park and is managed by the New Hampshire Division of Parks and Recreation.
-Permitting for this area is done through the New Hampshire Film & Television Office.
-Call us at 603-271-2220 to get the process started, or your can submit an Application to Film on State Property.
+- The summit of Mount Washington and its surrounding 59 acres of land makes up Mount Washington State Park, which is managed by the New Hampshire Division of Parks and Recreation.
+Permitting for this area can be done through the Film & Television Office by submitting an Application for Photographic Activity on State Property.

-- Any filming on the land beyond Mount Washington State Park, within the White Mountain National Forest, falls under the federal jurisdiction of the White Mountain National Forest and the USDA Forest Service.
-Guidelines and filming permit applications can be found at http://www.fs.fed.us/specialuses/special_film.shtml.
+- Any commercial photographic activity on the land beyond Mount Washington State Park and within the White Mountain National Forest falls under the federal jurisdiction of the White Mountain National Forest and the USDA Forest Service.
+Guidelines and permit applications can be found at http://www.fs.fed.us/specialuses/special_film.shtml.

 If you have any questions or need additional information, please contact our office at 603-271-2220 or firstname.lastname@example.org.